 Yes, it’s true, I’ve gone over to the dark side – DUN DUN DUUUUN!!!
 I’ve been sampling instant coffee for the past week.
-You know what, it’s not all doom and gloom and there’s some pretty tasty instant coffee when you shop around and pick out the best brands.
+You know what, it’s not all doom and gloom, and there’s some pretty tasty instant coffee when you shop around and pick out the best brands.

 Sure there’s some instant coffee that tastes like my sweaty flip-flop and should only be reserved for when your mother-in-law comes to visit.
 But trust me when I say there are some hidden gems that could pass for good ole regular pour-over coffee in a blind taste test.

-Times have changed and the latest innovations in producing instant today have come on leaps and bounds since you tried it previously. – so I challenge you to give a cup of instant a try once again – if only once.
+Times have changed, and the latest innovations in producing instant today have come on leaps and bounds since you tried it previously. – so I challenge you to give a cup of instant a try once again – if only once.

 Would I drink instant coffee every day?
 Hell No.

-But for those one-off times when you’re away from home or don’t have enough time to make a regular pot, using a good tasting instant coffee will not banish you to the dark realms of decaf, blade grinders, and tea drinkers. – your secret is safe with me (wink).
+But for those one-off times when you’re away from home or don’t have enough time to make a regular pot, using a good-tasting instant coffee will not banish you to the dark realms of decaf, blade grinders, and tea drinkers. – your secret is safe with me (wink).

 History of Instant Coffee

-Instant coffee isn’t a modern-day innovation, in fact, it can trace its roots (1) back to as early as 1771.
+Instant coffee isn’t a modern-day innovation.
+In fact, it can trace its roots (1) back to as early as 1771.
 It was around this time they say that the earliest version of a water-soluble coffee compound was invented in Britain.

 In 1901, the first stable powdered coffee product was invented (3) in Japan by Sartori Kato.
-Using his knowledge and equipment he had developed for making instant tea, Sartori Kato was able to produce soluble fast brewed coffee.
+Using the knowledge and equipment he had developed for making instant tea, Sartori Kato was able to produce soluble fast brewed coffee.

 At around the same time (1901) in America, instant coffee had started to be mass-produced (4) by George Constant Louis Washington.
-However, at the time the instant coffee powder was thought by most to be a novelty and an acquired taste.
+However, at the time, the instant coffee powder was thought by most to be a novelty and an acquired taste.